benjaminhuanghuang/rust-study/05-error-handling/00-panic!.md

-## Use panic macro to quit program
+## Use panic! macro to quit program

 program will crash with a message